thjeng831/WebOFeelings/README.md

 # WebOFeelings
-Displaying emotions using D3 visualization
-Description in Web Of Feelings - Process Overview
+Displaying emotions using D3 visualization; Description in Web Of Feelings - Process Overview